obscurerichard/ledger-pyreport/README.md

 * Correctly computes unrealised gains ([even when Ledger does not](https://yingtongli.me/blog/2020/03/31/ledger-gains.html))
 * Accounts for both profit and loss, and other comprehensive income
 * Simulates annual closing of books, with presentation of income/expenses on the balance sheet as retained earnings and current year earnings
-* Can simulate cash basis accounting, using FIFO methodology to recode transactions involving liabilities and non-cash assets
+* ~~Can simulate cash basis accounting, using FIFO methodology to recode transactions involving liabilities and non-cash assets~~ (Very buggy so disabled for now)
 * Can separately report specified categories of income and expense, reporting per-category net profit
 * Extensible through custom programming hooks